mimisasouvanh/apidocs/beta/resources/notes.md

 OneNote support is in preview, so the version is always `beta`.

 Only user and group contexts are supported.
 Accessing SharePoint site notebooks is currently not supported.
-Choosing the permission scopes your app should request depends both on the context and your app's functionality.

-**User notebooks**

-To access OneNote notebooks that are owned by a user, use one of the following service root URLs:
+**User notebooks** To access OneNote notebooks that are owned by a user, use one of the following service root URLs:

 ```
 https://graph.microsoft.com/beta/me/notes/ (current user)